OpenTextCollections/opentextcollections.github.io/index.md

 - Where can I submit my own text collections?

+As the project progresses, there will be a dedicated submission system.
+For the time being, you can direct requests to otc@langsci-press.org.

 - Will there be long time archiving?

+All accepted collections will be available at https://zenodo.org/communities/otc

 - Will there be DOIs?